saurabh0719/kiwi/README.md

 [gpt-4o] Tokens: 713 prompt + 268 completion = 981 total | Time: 5.82s (LLM: 5.74s, Tools: 0.00s, Other: 0.08s)
 ```

-In the interactive chat mode, the timing breakdown shows that most of the time (5.74s) is spent in LLM processing, with minimal overhead (0.08s) and no tool usage for this simple query.
+In the interactive assistant mode, the timing breakdown shows that most of the time (5.74s) is spent in LLM processing, with minimal overhead (0.08s) and no tool usage for this simple query.

 ![Image](https://github.com/user-attachments/assets/c7e32bd8-22b6-4141-814f-554c0d3db87b)